Akshitachoudhary/Hospital_ER_Dashboard_excel/README.md

 ## Features

-* Dynamic and interactive visuals: to easily explore trends and patterns.
+* Dynamic and interactive visuals to easily explore trends and patterns.
-* Automated calculations: for daily metrics and averages.
+* Automated calculations for daily metrics and averages.
-* User-friendly design: with clear charts and highlighted insights.
+* User-friendly design with clear charts and highlighted insights.
-* Filter and slicer options: to analyze specific month and year.
+* Slicer option to analyze specific month and year.

 ##  Tools Used